morrildl/warden/README.md

   only mounted when you want to use it, and stored in a safe otherwise

-Additionally, though this is not currently supported, it paves the way for storing private keys in protected hardware, such as a crypto smartcard.
+Additionally, though this is not currently supported, it paves the way for storing private keys in protected hardware (HSM), such as a crypto smartcard.
 This would require driver support for particular hardware, though.

 Warden is pretty low overhead -- you could even install it on a Raspberry Pi.